Education Center - Water Conservation

 Water conservation is the most important action we can take to sustain our water supplies, meet future water needs and reduce demands on Florida’s water-dependent ecosystems such as springs, rivers, lakes and wetlands.

 Water conservation activities can be implemented by utilities, sometimes utilizing cost-share programs offered by one of the five regional water management districts; through regulation, such as landscape irrigation restrictions, but most importantly, water conservation can be implemented by YOU!

 Understanding Water Conservation

-View this to find ways you can save water both inside and out.
+View this helpful infographic to find ways you can save water both inside your home and outdoors.

 Understanding Reclaimed Water

 Reclaimed water is highly treated domestic wastewater that can be reused for irrigation and other beneficial purposes to extend our water supplies.
 View this infographic to learn how reclaimed water is used and how to use reclaimed water responsibly.

 Florida Water Star is a water conservation certification program for new and existing homes, and commercial developments.